 After Franklin Roosevelt died of a stroke during his fourth term in 1945, then-Vice President Truman took over the presidency.
 As president, Truman advocated for the speaker of the House, as an elected person, to be the next in line to become president after the vice president.

-On July 18, 1947, he signed legislation resurrecting the old 1792 statute, but elevating the speaker above the Senate president pro tempore in the hierarchy.
-Critics at the time believed that Truman did so because he had a close acquaintance with then-Speaker Sam Rayburn and a less friendly one with President Pro Tempore Kenneth McKellar.
+On July 18, 1947, he signed legislation resurrecting the old 1792 statute but elevating the speaker above the Senate president pro tempore in the hierarchy.
+Critics believed that Truman did so because he had a close acquaintance with then-Speaker Sam Rayburn and a less friendly one with President Pro Tempore Kenneth McKellar.

 The process was developed in the 1950s during the Cold War when there was a threat of nuclear assault.